vpavlenko/vpavlenko/README.md

 - https://vpavlenko.github.io/j/
 - https://vpavlenko.github.io/p/ and https://vpavlenko.github.io/p2/ (the last one won't work because of Audio Context protection)

-Everything I do I test on Chrome desktop (Mac OS).
+Everything I do I test on Chrome desktop (Mac OS) in light mode.
 I'll happily accept pull requests fixing the UI glitches on other setups.

 Insitutionally, I consider myself doing a PhD in the pedagogy of music theory.
 However, I'm not affiliated with any institution 💀🤡.
 I hate bureaucratical systems, hierarchies and the human struggle inside capitalism.
 Also, I love cultural anthropology.